Pilotzon/Not-Boring-Apps-SFX/README.md

 # 🎧 Not Boring Apps Sound Effects

-A carefully curated collection of sound effects inspired by **Not Boring Apps**, focused on delightful, expressive, and polished user interface interactions.
+A carefully curated collection of sound effects by **Not Boring Apps**, focused on delightful, expressive, and polished user interface interactions.

 ---